 Cut down on the tedious tasks for patients when they arrive in your waiting room by giving them the option to view and fill out patient intake forms before their visit.
-More than 60% of patients prefer a digital method for filling out registration and other forms.
+More than 60% of patients report that they prefer a digital method for filling out registration and other forms.
 This way, patients can fill out the necessary paperwork when it’s convenient for them and avoid completing it in a rush before an appointment.

 5. Instruct front office staff to be friendly and helpful

 Patient engagement begins long before they see the doctor.
 Your ability to provide a great experience during a patient’s visit is essential to keep those patients coming back.
 A warm, welcoming attitude from the front office staff helps set the tone from the moment your patients walk in the door.
 About 50% of patients say that a welcoming staff is what they want most from their healthcare provider, besides quality care.
 Simple gestures from the front-office staff like saying hello, smiling, and being friendly during the check-in process can help create a positive patient relationship.

 One way to achieve this is to be sure that all of your office employees, particularly your trained medical personnel, act according to your practice’s ethos.
 Be sure that they have what they need to do their job seamlessly.
 Train new hires thoroughly and offer training for everyone on any new equipment.
 When your staff is comfortable, they’ll make your patients comfortable.

 Doctors’ offices are no place for hard furniture and harsh lighting.
 Instead, fill your waiting room with comfortable seating, use warm lighting to create a more welcoming environment, and stream spa-like music to relax your patients.
 A soothing environment can make patient visits feel more like they are getting a break from a hectic day and less like an inconvenience.